Prime Rib Roast Recipe: The Ultimate Guide to Juicy, Flavorful Perfection

 • Roasted Potatoes: Crispy on the outside and fluffy on the inside, roasted potatoes are a delicious and satisfying side dish.
 They add a nice textural contrast to the tender prime rib.

-• Sweet Potato Casserole: A sweeter option that adds a nice contrast to the savory flavours of the prime rib.
+• sweet potato Casserole: A sweeter option that adds a nice contrast to the savory flavours of the prime rib.
 It's a delicious and festive side that adds a touch of sweetness to the meal.

 • Risotto: A creamy and comforting rice dish that’s perfect for a special occasion.
 It's a sophisticated and elegant side that complements the richness of the prime rib.